bheberlein/hypro-chtc/docs/HyPro Workflow Notes.md

 - Connect to the **submit server** to submit jobs.

   - We have our own dedicated submit server hardware at **`townsend-submit.chtc.wisc.edu`**.
-    - *Let CHTC know in your application form that you will need access to `townsend-submit` & our `townsend_hyspex` group allocation on Staging.*
+    - *Let CHTC know in your application form that you will need access to `townsend-submit` & our `townsend_airborne` group allocation on Staging.*
   - CHTC has general-use submit servers at `ap2001.chtc.wisc.edu` & `ap2002.chtc.wisc.edu`.
     - We don't usually use these, but they can serve as a backup if `townsend-submit` is having issues or otherwise needing maintenance.
     - *If you have only used `townsend-submit` in the past, you may need to request access.*